 So, the general pattern of making such requests is:

-xxxxpay3 ba2 where,
+xxxx pay3 ba2 where,

 xxxx is the action word (verb).